kkibria/dev_cookbook/docs/_topics/jslib.md

 </main>
 ```

-I have build this as an npm project in github <https://github.com/kkibria/svelte-js-library> with svelte template.
+I have built this as an npm project in [github](https://github.com/kkibria/svelte-js-library) with svelte template.